Delivers mail via LMTP to Archiveopteryx at 127.0.0.1:2026. archiveopteryx: driver = smtp protocol = lmtp hosts = 127.0.0.1 port = 2026 allow_localhost = true hosts_avoid_tls = 127.0.0.1

 If you're delivering to a different host, you don't need to set "allow_localhost", and you may not want to set "hosts_avoid_tls" (using TLS with localhost gives us no benefit, so we can avoid the expensive negotiation).

 Next, you'll need to route mail to this transport using a suitably configured director or router in exim.conf.
-The example below creates one named archiveopteryx that directs all mail addressed to example.com via the transport we defined above.
+The example below creates one named archiveopteryx that directs mail addressed to any of the domains in the aox_domains domainlist via the transport we defined above.

-# Route *@example.com mail to the archiveopteryx transport. archiveopteryx: driver = smartuser domains = example.com transport = archiveopteryx
+domainlist aox_domains = example.com : example.org # Route *@example.com mail to the archiveopteryx transport. archiveopteryx: driver = accept domains = +aox_domains transport = archiveopteryx

 In this example, Exim is running on mail.example.org (192.0.2.1), and Archiveopteryx is on aox.example.org (192.0.2.2).
 Mail is delivered into local spool files on mail.example.org, but we want to forward an extra copy to aox.example.org.